PuddletownDesign/Linux-Setups/01-local-development-server-with-virtualbox.md

 I also recommend creating forks of each of these packages to your own github and then replacing `PuddletownDesign` with your own github username.

-Please see the guide [Installing Puddletown Preferences](https://github.com/PuddletownDesign/Debian-Server-Setup/blob/master/installing-puddletown-zsh-git-configs.md)
+Please see the guide [Installing Puddletown Preferences for shell and git](https://github.com/PuddletownDesign/Linux-Setups/blob/master/03-installing-puddletown-zsh-git-configs.md)

 ## (Optional) Server Security